PYO cookies, the ever-popular show-stopper sugar cookies. 4 different ways...

 What?
 You don’t have an edible image copier?
 No problem!
 Just use food color markers to draw whatever lines you need.
 Just know a marker will bleed into the colors once wet (as explained above with airbrushing).
 However, you can pipe over your drawn lines to correct that.

 Just interrupting myself here...I'm thinking what a wonderful gift it would be to give a cookie bouquet of teddy bears, trucks, unicorns, etc. (whatever their favorites) to a child.
 Or even do a cookie cutter flip!
-I will have to do that with a bunch of royal icing transfer dots on a card.
-How fun!
+How fun.

 Don't you just love it when you're focused and get in the zone of creativity?